Comments & Complaints

 Who is responsible at the practice for dealing with complaints?

-The practice "Responsible Person" is Dr. Rachel Mann.
+The practice "Responsible Person" is tbc.
 They are charged with ensuring complaints are handled in accordance with the regulations, that lessons learned are fully implemented, and that no Complainant is discriminated against for making a complaint.
 This person should be a practice Partner (BMA Guidance and Primary Care contracts)

 The practice "Complaints Manager" the Practice Manager and they have been delegated responsibility for managing complaints and ensuring adequate investigations are carried out.

 Time limits for making complaints